mgoellnitz/dinistiq/README.md

 ```

 showed.
 If you need some typical configuration types at this level - like e.g.
-Strings, Booleans, Lists, and Maps some extensions of this mere class based
+Strings, Booleans, Lists, and Maps, some extensions of this mere class based
 syntax had to be introduced.
-Any simple type found in the java.lang package can
+Any simple type found in the `java.lang` package
-be intanciated with a value bound to it since these values are immutable and
+can be intanciated with a value bound to it, since these values are immutable
-there are thus no modifiable fields or setters in these classes.
+and there are thus no modifiable fields or setters in these classes.

-So

 ```
 booleanValue=java.lang.Boolean("false")